FreeAir/freeair.github.com/_posts/2012-08-22-Go-Lang-Chat-Free-Style-with-Seyi-Ogunyemi.md

 last_updated: 2012-08-22
 ---

 In this podcast, Seyi talks about Google's Go Programming language.
-He describes some of the concepts in Go, the architecture and lines of thought used to create the Go programmes.
+He describes some of the concepts in Go, the architecture and lines of thought used to create Go programs.
 We also discuss some fundamental concepts of various programming languages.

 Panelists
 ---------